JHU-PL-Lab/www-fpse/notes.md

 ### Idiomatic Functional Programming
 * A major theme of the course
 * design patterns (OO) = idioms (FP)
+* Contrasting OO with functional - state machine vs pipeline of data (data-oriented design).
+Look into doing this earlier in the class.
 * Refactoring also applies to FP.
     - pull out duplicate code as its own function parameter, or inline if gratuitous
     - Divide one function into two if it is doing two different things